AndrewCash/SPOJ/CodeChef/INOI Practice Contest/INOI1402/README.md

 ## Input:

-+Line 1 : Two space-separated integers, C and F .
+* Line 1 : Two space-separated integers, C and F .
 C is the number of cities on the network, numbered 1, 2, . . . , C. F is the number of pairs of cities connected by a direct flight.
-+Lines 2 to F + 1 : Each line describes one direct flight between a pair of cities and consists of three integers, x, y and p, where x and y are the two cities connected by this flight and p is the price of this
+* Lines 2 to F + 1 : Each line describes one direct flight between a pair of cities and consists of three integers, x, y and p, where x and y are the two cities connected by this flight and p is the price of this

 For all direct flights, x ƒ= y and no pair of cities is connected by more than one direct flight.